Health in Yemen: Food insecurity, disease and structural drivers

+Response and nutrition services

+In response to these conditions, the Ministry of Public Health and Population, in collaboration with WHO, UNICEF, the World Bank and other partners, has expanded nutrition surveillance and therapeutic feeding services in different parts of the country.
 The World Health Organization has provided huge efforts by creating its humanitarian response plan in 2017.
 Their plan consisted of a US$219.2 million WHO budget and a US$430.4 million Health Sector budget that targeted support for 2.6 million women and 5.8 million children in Yemen.
-They created four specific objectives in providing aid: